Gluten-Free Quiche Lorraine

 Bake:

-• Place the quiche on a baking sheet and bake in the preheated oven for 35-40 minutes, or until the filling is set and the top is golden brown.
+• Place the quiche on a baking sheet and bake at 350℉ for 35-40 minutes, until the center is just set and jiggles slightly when you shake the pan.
 The internal temperature should be about 175°F/80°C (which will carry over to about 180°F/82°C while cooling) when you insert a thermometer into the center of the quiche.

 • Let the quiche cool for 10-15 minutes before slicing and serving.